Scroll To See More Images

 Moving right along, the next top trend is a western flair, but don’t think you have to go full cowboy to get the look.
 Even more formal silhouettes will play with this trend, and the results will put your basic, round-toed boots to shame.
 Last but not least, a trend that started picking up speed in fall 2020 and will ride all the way into 2021: the lug sole.
 Think of the chunkiest, heaviest soles you can image, and slap those on to combat boots, Chelsea boots, etc.

 I know you’re dying to shop these trends too, so without any further ado, read on for 2021’s best boot trends and my top selects for each.

 Our mission at STYLECASTER is to bring style to the people, and we only feature products we think you’ll love as much as we do.
 Please note that if you purchase something by clicking on a link within this story, we may receive a small commission of the sale.

 Last but not least, chunk it up with heavy lug soles, the trend that’s perfect for outdoor adventuring and edgy street style.
-Villa Rouge do a ton of boots with chunky soles, but I like the contrast of these black and bourbon-colored Packer Chelsea Boots.
+This is a great way to elevate a classic combat boot, like this style from Topshop.

 Painter Lug Sole Booties

 A white boot always makes a statement, and paired with a chunky black lug sole?
 Talk about head-turning.
 These Villa Rouge boots are total must-haves, also available in black if you prefer a more understated colorway.